Bookbinding

 Medium: 317 parchment leaves

-Technique: Manuscript in ink, illuminated initials
+Technique: Manuscript ink, illuminated initials

 Illustrations: Two full-page miniatures